codebyshivareddiee/enterprise-decision-intelligence-platform/architecture.md

 ## 4. Key Design Decisions ⭐⭐⭐⭐⭐

-> [!NOTE]
-> These are the specific choices we made to build a platform that companies would actually trust, rather than just another AI prototype.

 ### Organization-Centric Knowledge Library
 **Problem:** Company knowledge is usually scattered and duplicated across a dozen different tools.